We use cookies so that you get the best experience on our site.

 If you’re new to Wānaka, or just haven’t had the fortune of meeting a local to show you the goods yet, let us help you out.
 We’ve curated this list of our favourite and most unique swimming spots in Wānaka.

-A firm favourite amongst Wānaka swimming enthusiasts, Glendhu Bay is just a 10 minute drive west from town.
+A firm favourite amongst Wānaka swimming enthusiasts, Glendhu Bay is just a 15-minute drive west from town.
 In the summer months, the Glendhu Bay Motor Camp is packed with campers along its shores, but if you keep an eye to your right heading out towards the camp, you’ll spot a few areas where it’s safe to pull over, park and go for a dip.

 Perhaps the most obvious place to swim is the lakefront beach.
 Stretching for over a kilometre along Ardmore Street, it’s simply a matter of picking a spot and wading in.
 Towards the centre of town, you can jump off the wharf and swim out to the pontoon.

-After your swim, check out the new walkway next to Lakeside Road and see if you can spot Lake Wānaka’s grebes (a relative of penguins and albatross) on their nesting platforms.
+After your swim, check out the walkway next to Lakeside Road and see if you can spot Lake Wānaka’s grebes (a relative of penguins and albatross) on their nesting platforms.

 The beautiful (and famous) Blue Pools Track of Makarora will take you to the Blue Pools, the azure-coloured river so often depicted on social media.
 But don’t be fooled by the tropical colour – these waters flow from glacial rivers and they are definitely a cold shock on a hot day.